Kavanaugh confirmation: The latest developments on charges by Supreme Court nominee's accuser

 Anything else?

-The Judiciary Committee has scheduled a vote on Kavanaugh for Friday morning.
+The Senate Judiciary Committee has scheduled a vote on Kavanaugh for Friday morning.

-The Senate Judiciary Committee typically recommends a Supreme Court nominee to the full Senate for a vote.
+The typically recommends a Supreme Court nominee to the full Senate for a vote.
 The committee can give a favorable or unfavorable recommendation – or none at all.

+And you can bet that President Trump will be watching.
+During a news conference the day before, he told reporters that Ford's testimony could prompt him to reverse course on his nominee: "It's possible that I'll hear that, and I'll say I'm changing my mind."

 Fox News’ Chad Pergram, Gregg Re, Brooke Singman and The Associated Press contributed to this report.